-A precast segment manufacturing facility at Eastern Creek has also been proposed as part of this Project, however it is subject to a separate CEMP (and CNVMP) and will be approved under a Review of Environmental Factors (REF).
+A precast segment manufacturing facility at Eastern Creek as also forms part of this Project, however it is subject to a separate CEMP (and CNVMP) and was approved under a Review of Environmental Factors (REF).

-This CNVMP has been expressly nominated by the Planning Secretary to be endorsed by the ER in accordance with McoA C2-C10.
-Rev C of the CNVMP was endorsed by the ER (CoA A30d) and AA (CoA A36e) on 12 May 2022, before submitted for approval by DPE on 18 May 2022.
+This CNVMP has been expressly nominated by the Planning Secretary to be endorsed by the ER in accordance with MCoA C2-C10.
+Rev C of the CNVMP was endorsed by the ER (CoA A30d) and AA (CoA A36e) on 12 May 2022, before being submitted for approval by DPE on 18 May 2022.
 The CNVMP was therefore submitted to DPE no later than one (1) month before the commencement of construction, which occurred on 19 July 2022.